 Former officers who have previously been subject to serious disciplinary action will also generally not be considered eligible.

-Former officers who resigned from the NSWPF or another policing jurisdiction in the circumstances of a pending internal investigation and/or imminent disciplinary action will generally not be considered eligible for re-appointment.
+Former officers who resigned from the NSWPF in circumstances of a pending internal investigation and/or imminent disciplinary action will generally not be considered eligible for re-appointment.

 1. General Re-appointment Application Process